Ground states and associated path measures in the renormalized Nelson model: Existence of Ground States

 It exists because $\Th{R}{\UV}$ is monotonically increasing in $R>0$.
 The monotonicity in turn is obvious since $\sD(\Geb_R,\fdom(\Id\Gamma(\omega)))$, defined as in \eqref{defsDsE}, is a form core for $\HV_{\Geb_R,\UV}$, if $\Geb_R$ is non-empty.
 In the next proposition and sometimes later on we shall also use the notation

 Of course, the spectral subspaces of the Nelson operators corresponding to bounded open subsets of $\RR^3$ are trivially localized.
 The crucial point about the bounds asserted in the next proposition is that their right hand sides depend on $\UV$ only through the quantities $\Th{R}{\UV}$ and $E_{\Geb,\UV}$ and are uniform in the possibly bounded open subsets $\Geb'\subset\Geb$.
+In the statement of the proposition the symbol $\sQ_{\Geb'}$ is defined by \eqref{defQGV} with $\Geb'$ put in place of $\Geb$.

 \begin{prop} Assume that $\Geb\subset\RR^3$ is open and unbounded.
 Let $\Lambda\in[0,\infty]$, $\Geb'\subset\Geb$ be open, and suppose that $\lambda\in\RR$ and $R>0$ satisfy

 Let $F:\RR^3\to\RR$ be locally Lipschitz continuous and bounded from below and assume that {\em one} of the following two bounds holds,